 Health Workforce Australia was responsible for the development of the health workforce surveys until its closure by the Australian Government on 6 August 2014.
-The Australian Government Department of Health now performs this function.
-The Department of Health is a federal government agency that has a diverse set of responsibilities reflected in their vision statement: Better health and wellbeing for all Australians, now and for future generations.
+The Australian Government Department of Health (DoH) now performs this function.
+DoH is a federal government agency that has a diverse set of responsibilities reflected in their vision statement: Better health and wellbeing for all Australians, now and for future generations.

-The AIHW receives registration and survey data from the AHPRA.
+DoH receives registration and survey data from the AHPRA.
 The registration and workforce survey data are combined, cleansed and adjusted for non-response to form the NHWDS, and the findings reported by profession.
-AIHW is the data custodian of the NHWDS.
+DoH is the data custodian of the NHWDS.
 These data are used for workforce planning, monitoring and reporting.

-The AIHW is an independent corporate Commonwealth entity within the Health portfolio, which is accountable to the Parliament of Australia through the Minister.
-For further information, see the AIHW website.
+DoH provide a copy of the database to states and territories and the AlHW.
+The AlHW is an independent corporate Commonwealth entity within the Health portfolio, which is accountable to the Parliament of Australia through the Minister.
+For further information, see the AlHW website.